Close Icon

 This beautiful hidden gem has a 20-minute steep walk down to the beach, but the exceptional coastal views infused with rural landscapes make the journey worthwhile.

-The mostly sandy beach, with a few pebble patches, is pleasantly remote with an unspoilt environment promising tranquillity.
+The mostly sandy beach, with a few pebble patches, is pleasantly remote with an unspoilt environment promising tranquility.
 As it is a little off the beaten track, pack enough essentials so you can have a long relaxing day.

 There are, however, no lifeguards stationed, so make sure you are careful as there can be some strong rips depending on the tide.
 The bay is located in the Lansallos Nature Reserve, close to Fowey, so make sure you allow enough time to explore and wander through the beautiful Cornish countryside.